Images

 The Oklahoma City Bombing

-The bombing in Oklahoma City happened because of a truck bomb set off by a white nationalist group, with the main perpetrators being Timothy McVeigh and Terry Nichols.
-It was first blamed on Islamic groups as a terrorist attack, and it killed 168 people.
-Clinton addressed it and said the United States should fight domestic or foreign terrorist attacks.
-He also criticized right-wing extremists for performing this action for political reasons (Kruse and Zelizer, 220–221). -Showed terror threats
+The bombing in Oklahoma City happened when a truck bomb was set off by a white nationalist group, with the main perpetrators being Timothy McVeigh and Terry Nichols.
+Killing 168 people, it was first blamed on Islamic groups as a terrorist attack.
+Clinton addressed the US, proclaiming that the country should fight domestic or foreign terrorist attacks.
+He later condemned right-wing extremists for performing this action for political reasons (Kruse and Zelizer, 220–221). -Showed terror threats

 • DOMA - The Defense of Marriage Act